Ward 5 York South—Weston

 Ward 5 York South—Weston is a municipal electoral division in Toronto, Ontario that has been represented in the Toronto City Council since the 2018 municipal election.
 It was last contested in 2022, with Frances Nunziata elected councillor for the 2018–2022 term.

 History

+Toronto municipal ward boundaries were significantly modified in 2018, passing through three models (44-ward, 47-ward, and 25-ward).
+Ultimately, for the purposes of administering the 2018 election, the 25-ward structure was used and later upheld by the Supreme Court of Canada in 2021.

+From 2014 to 2017, the City of Toronto engaged in a ward boundary review evaluating the city's previous 44-ward model.